Turn your vision into reality!

 3. People, People, People!!!

 Most people don’t know how to hire a good channel person to launch a channel.
-The wrong hire will kill your program and you wont likely get a chance to recover.
-Here are some common mistakes in selecting and managing channel leaders.
+The wrong hire will kill your

 a.
 That dog don’t hunt: You know the guy in sales that everyone likes.
 He knows your product really well and all of his prospects just love him, but he can’t close.
 Don’t fail him laterally to run the Channel.
 If the dog don’t hunt, get rid of it, or you’ll be cleaning up piles.